gem5/website/_pages/documentation/learning_gem5/part2/part2_5_memoryobject.md

 value of `false`, on the other hand, means that the slave was unable to accept and the request must be retried sometime in the future.

-In master-slave-1-fig, first, the master sends a timing request by calling `sendTimingReq`, which in turn calls `recvTimingResp`.
+In the figure above, first, the master sends a timing request by calling `sendTimingReq`, which in turn calls `recvTimingResp`.
 The slave, returns true from `recvTimingResp`, which is returned from the call to `sendTimingReq`.
 The master continue executing, and the slave